Can I fax or email my SEH3 absence form(s)?

 Approved FMLA protection runs simultaneously with the type of leave you are taking and would prevent your individual absences from counting as occurrences.
 Following is an example of how the FMLA regulation would protect me if I called out sick frequently due to a medical condition:

-I suffer from migraine headaches and have called out sick on 8 different dates (each absence is considered an occurrence).
-If I do not have approved FMLA protection, I would receive a 204 warning memo for the 8 occurrences.
-However if I do have approved FMLA protection (for the medical condition of migraine headaches), the 8 separate sick leave absences would be considered as ONE OCCURRENCE, which protects me from being warned or written up for my absences.
+I have cancer and have called out sick on 8 different dates (each absence is considered an occurrence).
+If I do not have approved FMLA protection, I would receive an Unsatisfactory Performance warning memo (SEH204) for the 8 occurrences.
+However if I do have approved FMLA protection (for the medical condition of cancer), the 8 separate sick leave absences would be considered as ONE OCCURRENCE, which protects me from being warned or written up for my absences.

 Why should I apply for FMLA protection?

-If you are calling out sick frequently due to your own or eligible family member’s medical condition, you should apply for FMLA protection to prevent your supervisor from writing you up for occurrences.
+If you are calling out sick frequently due to your own or eligible family member’s medical condition, you should apply for FMLA protection to prevent your individual absences from being counted as occurrences.

 Which family members can I request FMLA protected leave to care for?